Call for Papers

 We will inform you of the result of your submission no later than 30th of January 2020.

-Limited number of reimbursements for travel and accommodation costs will be available for Ph.D. students and scholars from outside of North America and Europe.
+Limited number of reimbursements for travel and accommodation costs will be available for Ph.D. students from all countries and scholars from outside of North America and Europe.
 If you would like to be considered for eligibility, please follow the instructions found on the submissions page.

 For further inquiries, please contact: firstname.lastname@example.org